Annual Greenhouse, Sod and Nursery Survey (GSNA)

-The purpose of this survey is to collect information on the production and value of greenhouse products, nursery stocks and sod produced in Canada.
+The purpose of the survey is to collect information on the production and value of greenhouse products, nursery stocks and sod produced in Canada.

-This survey collects data on greenhouse, sod and nursery farms in Canada.
+This survey collects data on greenhouse, sod and nursery operations in Canada.
 The data are used by federal and provincial agriculture departments and producer associations to perform market trend analysis and to study domestic production with particular interest on imports.
-This survey also contributes to the agricultural receipts program of Statistics Canada.
+This survey also contributes to the agricultural receipts program of Statistics Canada and ultimately the System of National Accounts.

 - Crops and horticulture